The Drawn Together Movie: The Movie!

+The film received a generally negative reception.

 Plot

-Foxxy Love discovers that she can swear without being censored and realizes that the TV show Drawn Together has been canceled in favor of "The Suck My Taint Show".
-Foxxy calls the network to find out why they were canceled.
-The Network Head, upon hearing from Foxxy, learns that the housemates are still alive and summons I.S.R.A.E.L.
-(Intelligent Smart Robot Animation Eraser Lady), a robot designed specifically to erase cartoon characters.
+Foxxy Love discovers she can swear without being censored, and calls the network to find out why the TV show Drawn Together has been canceled due to The Suck My Taint Show (a parody of South Park).
+The Network Head learns that the Drawn Together housemates are still alive - their survival having been concealed from him by the Jew Producer - and summons I.S.R.A.E.L.
+(Intelligent Smart Robot Animation Eraser Lady) a robot designed to erase cartoon characters.
+As the Jew Producer attempts to warn the housemates, I.S.R.A.E.L. arrives and erases the Drawn Together house; the housemates escape in Foxxy's van.

-Once they escape from I.S.R.A.E.L., Foxxy insists that the way for them to survive is to get their TV show back on the air.
-Clara, refusing to believe that she is not a real princess, claims that her father can protect them.
-Captain Hero, Xandir and Ling-Ling decide to go with Princess Clara, while Spanky Ham and Wooldoor Sockbat decide to go with Foxxy to try to get their show back on the air.
-While the others are arguing, Toot Braunstein steals Foxxy's van and drives off alone.
+The housemates learn that they are not originals but are parodies created specifically for the show.
+Foxxy insists that their survival lies in getting their TV show back on air.
+Princess Clara refuses to believe she is not a real princess and claims her father can protect them.
+Captain Hero, Xandir and Ling-Ling go with Clara, while Spanky Ham and Wooldoor Sockbat go with Foxxy.
+While they argue, Toot Braunstein steals Foxxy's van.

-Clara, Hero, Molly (a corpse Hero believes to be his girlfriend), Xandir and Ling-Ling arrive at Clara's kingdom, expecting to find refuge.
-Clara encounters the king of the land, who is not her father.
-The guards end up dismembering and eventually killing Clara, but the other three manage to escape.
+Clara, Hero, Molly (a corpse Hero believes to be his girlfriend), Xandir and Ling-Ling arrive at Clara's kingdom, expecting refuge.
+Clara encounters the king, who is not her father, having only been hired to portray the role.
+The group are thrown in the dungeons for impersonating royalty, and the guards dismember and kill Clara.
+The other three hijack a carriage and escape.

-Meanwhile, Foxxy, Spanky and Wooldoor visit the Suck My Taint Girl, who reveals herself to be a fan of the housemates' show.
-She tells the group that they were canceled because vulgar and offensive content is only acceptable when your show "makes a point", and that if they want to get Drawn Together back on the air, they will need to get a point, which they can do by making a visit to Make-A-Point Land.
-(The show "Suck My Taint" is a clear parody of the Comedy Central show South Park, to satirize the fact that unlike Drawn Together, it is never canceled by Comedy Central despite also being obscene and disgusting, simply because it couches its obscenity in some preachy metaphor as "comedic insight" and thus instead is widely praised as ingenious brilliance.)